 In the UK, the white definition does not apply to Middle Easterners and North African people as in the US.

-Kurdish, Iranians, and Arabs are categorized separately as “Any other ethnic group.”
+Kurdish, Iranians, and Arabs are also categorized separately as “Any other ethnic group.”

 In Australia, the Australian Bureau of Statistics classifies Turkish people in the other Northern African and Middle Eastern category.
 Source